Giving Statements

 Giving statements is a tax statement generation feature for Pushpay's administration platform.

-Whilst our UX research team handled testing and research activities, I led the work on
+Whilst our UX research team handled user testing activities, I led the design work on our interaction model, prototyping and final UI designs for delivery.

-To reduce the maintenance of multiple products and increase communication with more accurate financial data for church givers, we re-designed the existing feature to support quarterly and custom statement generation for churches to send out tax statements more frequently to encourage church givers to donate more throughout the year.
+To reduce the maintenance of multiple products and improve communication with more accurate financial data for church givers, we updated the existing feature to support quarterly and custom tax statement generation for churches to send out more frequently and accurately.

-I led the direction for an improved userflow for customers.
+I led the direction for an improved userflow for Pushpay users.
 Significant changes to the new user-flow design included:

-Once the ideal user-journey and key requirements were mapped out, I organised a co-design session with key team members (a Product Manager, Engineering Lead and a Quality Assurance Tester).
-In the co-design session, I organised the team to complete sketches in low fidelity to increase the range of ideas to help design the prototype for testing.
+In the co-design session I ran, I organised my team to complete low fidelity sketches and share between us to increase the range of ideas to help design the prototype for testing.

 • The majority of users wanted to preview and download statements before sending out to their givers